Estimates of Dirichlet heat kernels for unimodal L\'evy processes with low intensity of small jumps

 where $p(t, dx)$ is the transition probability of $Y$.
 If $Y$ is a pure jump symmetric L\'evy process with L\'evy measure $\nu$, then $\psi$ is of the form

 where $\int_{\R^d} (1\wedge |x|^2)\nu(dx)<\infty$.

 A measure $\mu(dx)$ is isotropic unimodal if it is absolutely continuous on $\R^d\setminus\{0\}$ with a radial and radially non-increasing density.
 A L\'evy process $Y$ is isotropic unimodal if $ p(t, dx)$ is isotropic unimodal for all $t > 0$.
 This is equivalent to the condition that the L\'evy measure $\nu(dx)$ of $Y$ is isotropic unimodal if $Y$ is pure jump L\'evy process.
 (See, \cite{W83}.)
-Throughout this paper, we always assume that $Y$ is a pure jump isotropic unimodal L\'evy process with the L\'evy-Khintchine exponent $\psi$.
-With a slight abuse of notation, we will use the notations $\psi(|x|) = \psi(x)$ and $\nu(dx)=\nu(x)dx=\nu(|x|)dx$ for $x \in \R^d$.
-Then, throughout this paper, we also assume that the following condition holds.